 In the first quarter of implementation, NCPD provided a primary point of contact for this recommendation but did not provide information on implementation progress at the time.
 In the second quarter, NCPD noted that meetings were currently being scheduled for this recommendation.
 Additionally, NCPD allowed the Community and Police Committee to comment and provide suggestions on various recommendations.
 Specifically, the Committee had recommendations and solutions for recommendation 20.1 that the NCPD should consider.
 It is important that NCPD works through the Committee's suggestions and keeps the larger community aware of their progress.
 The assessment team acknowledges this progress towards full implementation; however, it is important that the structure of NCPD's community meetings enables the community to discuss various policing practices.
-We will review the structure of the community meetings to ensure this.

 NCPD has submitted partial evidence of implementation for recommendation 20.1.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.